 - 1. Create and setup a dynamics world. - 2.
-While $(time < time{end})$ - (a) Apply forces to the objects as necessary (e.g. gravity). - (b) Calculate all pairs of objects that are in contact. - (c) For each pair of objects in contact do the following:i.
-Compute the contact points and create the associated contact constraints (joints).
+While $(time < time{end})$ - (a) Apply forces to the objects as necessary (e.g. gravity). - (b) Calculate all pairs of objects that are in contact. - (c) For each pair of objects in contact do the following: - i.
+Compute the contact points and create the associated contact constraints (joints). - ii.

-- ii.
 If an explosive object makes contact with another object, create a sphere representing blast radius. - iii.
-If a body makes contact with a cloth's bounding volume, insert body on cloth's contact list. iv.
-If a pre-fractured object is in contact with a blast - iv.
-If a pré-fractured object is in contact with a blast volume (sphere) break object into debris. - (d) Form groups (islands) of objects interconnected with joints, i.e. find the connected components. - (e) Forward simulation step: For each island compute the applied loads and the new positions/velocities of each object. - (f) Check all breakable joints: if joint's applied load has exceeded a threshold, break the joint. - (g) Process all cloth objects by taking a forward simulation step. - (h) Advance the time: $time = time + \Delta t$ - 3.
+If a body makes contact with a cloth's bounding volume, insert body on cloth's contact list. - iv.
+If a pre-fractured object is in contact with a blast volume (sphere) break object into debris. - (d) Form groups (islands) of objects interconnected with joints, i.e. find the connected components. - (e) Forward simulation step: For each island compute the applied loads and the new positions/velocities of each object. - (f) Check all breakable joints: if joint's applied load has exceeded a threshold, break the joint. - (g) Process all cloth objects by taking a forward simulation step. - (h) Advance the time: $time = time + \Delta t$ - 3.
 End.

-At the core (forward step) of the simulation loop lies the constraint solver, which typically uses an iterative relaxation method.
-There are two key parameters to trade off accuracy for efficiency, the time-step Δt and the number of iterations n. Δt defines the amount of simulated time that separates successive executions of the simulation loop and defines the number of executed loops per simulated second. n controls how many relaxation steps the solver takes in a single step.
+At the heart (forward simulation step) of the simulation loop lies the constraint solver which is typically implemented with an iterative relaxation method.
+The simulator provides two key parameters that can be used to trade off accuracy for efficiency, the time-step Δt and the number of iterations n that the constraint solver performs per time-step.
+The time-step defines the amount of simulated time that separates successive executions of the simulation loop and therefore defines how many times the loop will execute per simulated second.
+The number of solver iterations controls how many relaxation steps the solver takes in a single simulation step.

-For our benchmarks, Δt is 0.01 seconds and 3 steps are executed per frame to ensure stability and prevent fast objects from passing through other objects.
-We use a n of 20 as recommended by [7].
+For our benchmarks, the time-step is 0.01 seconds and 3 steps are executed per frame to ensure stability and prevent fast objects from passing through other objects.
+We also use 20 solver iterations as recommended by [7].

-3.2 Computation Phases of Physics Workload
+3.2 Computational Phases of The Physics Workload

 The steps in the above algorithm form a dataflow of computational phases shown in Figure 1.
-All phases are serialized with respect to each other, but unshaded stages can exploit parallelism within the stage.
 Simulations such as cloth and fluid are specializations of this.
-Because cloth simulation presents a conceptually and numerically different load than rigid-body simulation, we considered it a separate phase.
-Below we describe the 5 computational phases in detail.
-We will use the terms phase and task interchangeably.
+However, because cloth simulation presents a conceptually and numerically different load than rigid-body simulation we considered it as a separate phase in our study.
+Below we describe the 5 computational phases in more detail.